lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ~~~~~
 {: #Fig-ex-TV title='Definition of target value'}

-{{Fig-ex-TV}} gives the definition of a single element of a Target Value.
-In the rule, this will be used as a list, with position as a key.
-The highest position value is used to compute the size of the index sent in residue.
+{{Fig-ex-TV}} shows the definition of a single element of a Target Value.
+In a compression rule, this will be used as a list, with position as the index.
+The index sent as part of the compression residue is expressed on the minimal number of bits needed to represented the maximum index.

 ## Matching Operator

-Matching Operator (MO) is a function applied between a field value provided by the parsed header and the target value. {{RFC8724}} defines 4 MO.
+Matching Operator (MO) is a function applied to decide of a match between a field value (from the parsed protocol header) and the rule target value. {{RFC8724}} defines 4 MO.

 ~~~~~
    identity matching-operator-base-type {